ehdkq/blockchain-assignment3/README.md

         ```
     * Open the `.env` file and add your `PRIVATE_KEY` and any other required values.

+  Blockchain Assignment 3 Write-Up
+  Blockchain Assignment 3 Write-up

+The contract inherits from ERC20Capped, so the maximum token supply is defined and set in the constructor upon deployment.
+The cap is immutably enforced by the mint function, and that is used by the mint and airdrop functions.
+For the pausable transfers, it’s inheriting from ERC20Pausable, and it causes it to get the ability to half all transfers in an emergency.
+It uses pause and unpause functions to trigger the function.
+For the access control roles, it uses AccessControl for a flexible and secure permissioning system.
+It uses MINTER_ROLE for creating new tokens and PAUSER_ROLE for managing the pausable state.

+For the gas saving, the single batch airdrop consumed 109,180 gas, but all three consumed a total of 110,448 gas.
+It saved around 1.15% gas, or around 1,268 gas.
+The reason it saved a little was because of the base transaction cost.
+Every transaction has an overhead cost of 21,000 gas, so the method of using 3 separate transfers paid the cost 3 times, where the batch only paid it once.
+The savings were only realized by consolidating the fixed transaction overhead into a single operation.

+There were several challenges encountered.
+My project was blocked by npm errors, including “MODULE_NOT_FOUND” for the hardhat-chai-matchers and an ERESOLVE dependency conflict.
+I had to do a clean installation and use the –legacy-peer-deps flag to resolve the version mismatch.
+I also had a variable mismatch with some places saying PRIVKEY and others saying PRIVATE_KEY, so to fix it, I changed them all to PRIVATE_KEY.
+I also had an error with the deploy due to internet connectivity.
+It didn’t trust the website since I was on a public wifi network at work.

 # Sample Hardhat 3 Beta Project (`node:test` and `viem`)

 This project showcases a Hardhat 3 Beta project using the native Node.js test runner (`node:test`) and the `viem` library for Ethereum interactions.